Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 Temperature Sampling is a calibration method that scales down the unormalized logits using a hyperparameter T which ranges between 0 and 2, before passing them to the softmax function.

 The generated predictions can sometimes be naive, in that, it could produce very peaked probability distribution that results in over-confident predictions for few tokens.
-To address this, we calibrate the distributation to adjust model confidence by introducing a degree of randomness using temperature.
+To address this, we calibrate the distribution to adjust model confidence by introducing a degree of randomness using temperature.
 Then as usual with sampling methods, we sample at random from the resulting probability distribution:

 <br>